nabeelarif/nabeelarif-backup.github.io/_posts/2016-03-24-oclint-xcode-tutorial.md

 {% endhighlight %}

 ####Verify Installation
-Check whether installation is successfull.
+Check whether installation is successful.
 If you see the output listed below, congratulations you did it.

 {% highlight text %}
 $ oclint